adarsh21b/Baseball-Win-Prediction-/README.md

 An indicator with a high mean of reaction, as seen below, will have a straight line.

 ## Random Forest Variable Importance

+The relative weight assigned by a random forest model to each feature in the data.
+The random forest model is fitted to all the predictors to give the features this ranking.

+## Categorical/Continuous Predictors and Response

+Response - This specifies the type of response variable being analyzed i.e. outcome.
+Predictors - This specifies the type of predictors and their names that being analyzed.
+It could either be categorical or continuous.